cmwylie19/enterprise-admission-controller/README.md

 ?
 Create the new Pepr module? › (y/N)
 ```

-A new VSCode prject will pop up.
+A new VSCode project will pop up.
 Run `npm i` to install the modules, then spend a few moments looking over `capabilities/hello-pepr.ts` to try and get an idea how Pepr works.

-Notice how you able to to Mutate, Validate, and Watch Kubernetes Object.
+Notice how you are able to to Mutate, Validate, and Watch a Kubernetes Object.

 The general format for each "binding" is: